-The President shall charge the appropriate University Provost to implement the plan formulated in consultation with the Faculty Senate.
-The University Provost shall call upon the deans of the affected colleges, or the administrative heads of affected administrative units not included within the colleges, to convene the College Educational Planning Committees or other appropriate planning groups for the purpose of formulating specific implementation procedures.
-Upon consultation with the College Faculty, the committees shall make their recommendations to the College Dean (or other appropriate administrator) within thirty (30) days from receipt of their charge.
+The President shall charge the University Provost to implement the plan formulated in consultation with the Faculty Senate.
+The University Provost shall call upon the Deans/Directors of affected Colleges or Schools, or the administrative heads of affected administrative units not included within the Colleges or Schools, to convene the EPCs or other planning groups for the purpose of formulating specific implementation procedures.
+Upon consultation with the College or School Faculty, the committees shall make their recommendations to the Dean/Director (or other appropriate administrator) within thirty (30) days from receipt of their charge.